Eklavya: The Royal Guard

-Eklavya: The Royal Guard is a 2007 Indian action drama film directed by Vidhu Vinod Chopra which was released in India, Netherlands, the United States, and the United Kingdom on 16 February 2007.
-It was a major box office disappointment as per the distributors and exhibitors.
+Eklavya: The Royal Guard is a 2007 Indian action drama film directed by Vidhu Vinod Chopra.
 It stars Amitabh Bachchan, Saif Ali Khan, Sharmila Tagore, Sanjay Dutt, Vidya Balan, Raima Sen, Jackie Shroff, Jimmy Sheirgill and Boman Irani.
 The film marks Vidhu Vinod Chopra's return to directing after seven years.

-The film was chosen as India's official entry to the Oscars to be considered for nomination in the Best Foreign Film category for the year 2007.
+Eklavya: The Royal Guard was theatrically released on 16 February 2007.
+It was a major box office disappointment as per the distributors and exhibitors.
+Despite this, the film was chosen as India's official entry to the Oscars to be considered for nomination in the Best Foreign Film category for the year 2007.

 Plot

 Contemporary India.
 A majestic fort.
 A royal dynasty that no longer rules.
 A king without a kingdom.
 Yet Eklavya (Amitabh Bachchan), their royal guard, lives in a time warp.
 He lives only to protect the fort, the dynasty, and the king.
 For nine generations, Eklavya's family has protected Devigarh, a centuries-old citadel in Rajasthan.
 His marksmanship is the stuff of legends.
 His unflinching loyalty inspires ballads.
 Eklavya has spent his entire life serving the royals and closely guarding their secrets, but now he's getting old and increasingly blind.
 Unable to cope with the suffocating customs of his land, the heir, Prince Harshwardhan (Saif Ali Khan), has stayed away in London.
-But the sudden demise of the queen, Rani Suhasinidevi (Sharmila Tagore), forces the Prince back to the kingdom he had left behind.
+But the sudden demise of the queen, Rani Suhasinidevi (Sharmila Tagore), forces the prince back to the kingdom he had left behind.
 The queen leaves a letter for her son in which she tells him that his biological father is actually Eklavya.

-The Prince's return brings a rush of joy into the moribund fort.
+The prince's return brings a rush of joy into the moribund fort.
 His mentally challenged twin sister, Princess Nandini (Raima Sen), and his childhood love, Rajjo (Vidya Balan), are delighted to see him.
 But the joy of reunion is short-lived.

-There is unrest in the kingdom: Farmers are being stripped of their lands.
+There is unrest in the kingdom: farmers are being stripped of their lands.
 The king, Rana Jaywardhan (Boman Irani), influenced by his brother, Rana Jyotiwardhan (Jackie Shroff), supports the atrocities being forced upon the helpless peasants.
 The king receives a death threat over the phone.
 An irreverent police officer, Pannalal Chohar (Sanjay Dutt), is called in to investigate.
 But he might be too late.
 The fragile peace of the land is suddenly shattered by a barrage of bullets.
-Jaywardhan instructs his brother to kill Eklavya in a fit of rage, but his brother betrays him and kills him and his driver (Rajjo's father).
+Jaywardhan (Boman Irani) instructs his brother to kill Eklavya (Bacchan) in a fit of rage, but his brother (Shroff) betrays him and kills him and his driver (Rajjo's father).
 And amidst the mayhem, the safely guarded secrets of the fort are revealed.